16 Claude AI Prompts That Instantly Unlock Better Answers

 When you hit a creative wall, momentum is the hardest thing to regain.
 Claude can help you push past that block by generating fresh directions, variations, and angles you might not have considered.
 It understands tone, audience, and branding nuance, so ideas feel intentional rather than random.

-Try: “I’m starting a candle business.
-Suggest 15 warm, modern name ideas.”
+Try: “I’m starting a candle business aimed at millennial women.
+Suggest 15 warm, modern brand name ideas that feel luxurious but approachable.”

 6. Research and Summarize Quickly